 How Much of My Costs are Covered by MSP?

-For more details on the Optometry Payment Schedule and the amount out-of-pocket expenses you can expect with your MSP coverage, please visit the Ministry of Health website.
+To get more information on MSP coverage, please visit the Ministry of Health website.

 What is Not Covered by MSP?